bpmn-os/bpmnos-engine/docs/md/token_flow_logic_tasks.md

 Upon entry, the @ref BPMNOS::Model::ExtensionElements::operators "operators" are applied to determine an expected status update and the @ref BPMNOS::Execution::Token::state "state" of the token is updated to @ref BPMNOS::Execution::Token::State::BUSY "BUSY".
 @note The actual @ref BPMNOS::Execution::Token::status "status" of the token is not updated before completion of the task.

+A token is created at each @ref BPMN::BoundaryEvent "boundary event" (excluding @ref BPMN::CompensateBoundaryEvent "compensate boundary events").
+These tokens inherit the @ref BPMNOS::Execution::Token::status "status attributes" of the (ad-hoc) subprocess  token.
+Furthermore,
+the @ref BPMNOS::Execution::Token::state "token state" is updated to @ref BPMNOS::Execution::Token::State::BUSY "BUSY".

+@todo @ref BPMNOS::Model::DecisionTask operators must be instantaneous and are applied after the choices have been mad
+@par
+@todo @ref BPMN::ReceiveTask  operators must be instantaneous and are applied after the message is received
+@par
+@todo @ref BPMN::SendTask operators must be instantaneous and are applied before the message is sent

 ### BUSY
 A token in @ref BPMNOS::Execution::Token::State::BUSY "BUSY" state waits for a @ref BPMNOS::Execution::CompletionEvent "completion event" before the state is changed to @ref BPMNOS::Execution::Token::State::COMPLETED "COMPLETED" state.

 ### COMPLETED

+A token in  @ref BPMNOS::Execution::Token::State::COMPLETED "COMPLETED" state waits for an @ref BPMNOS::Execution::ExitEvent "exit event" indicating that a decision is made to leave the activity.
+When the event occurs the token state is updated to  @ref BPMNOS::Execution::Token::State::EXITING "EXITING".

+### EXITING
 Feasibility of the @ref BPMNOS::Execution::Token::status "token status" is validated.
-If none of the @ref BPMNOS::Model::ExtensionElements::restrictions "restrictions" is violated, the @ref BPMNOS::Execution::Token::state "token state" is updated to @ref BPMNOS::Execution::Token::State::DONE "DONE".
+If any of the @ref BPMNOS::Model::ExtensionElements::restrictions "restrictions" is violated,  the @ref BPMNOS::Execution::Token::state "token state" is updated to @ref BPMNOS::Execution::Token::State::FAILED "FAILED".

+Otherwise, the task has been executed successfully and all tokens at boundary events of the task are withdrawn.
+In the case, that the task has a @ref BPMN::CompensateBoundaryEvent "compensate boundary event", a token is created at this boundary event.
+If the task has an outgoing sequence flow, the @ref BPMNOS::Execution::Token::state "token state" is updated to @ref BPMNOS::Execution::Token::State::DEPARTED "DEPARTED".
-Otherwise, the @ref BPMNOS::Execution::Token::state "token state" is updated to @ref BPMNOS::Execution::Token::State::FAILING "FAILING".
+Otherwise, the @ref BPMNOS::Execution::Token::state "token state" is updated to @ref BPMNOS::Execution::Token::State::DONE "DONE".

-@note The failure occurring at this stage can no longer be caught by an @ref BPMN::EventSubProcess "event subprocess" with an @ref BPMN::ErrorStartEvent "error start event".
+### DEPARTED

+When the token reaches @ref BPMNOS::Execution::Token::State::DEPARTED "DEPARTED" state, the token moves to the next node.

 ### DONE

-When the process token reaches @ref BPMNOS::Execution::Token::State::DONE "DONE" state, it is disposed and the process instance has successfully completed.
+When the token reaches @ref BPMNOS::Execution::Token::State::DONE "DONE" state, the token remains at the node until all other tokens in the parent scope have reached @ref BPMNOS::Execution::Token::State::DONE "DONE" state or a failure occurred.

-### FAILING

-When the process token reaches @ref BPMNOS::Execution::Token::State::FAILING "FAILING" state, the @ref BPMNOS::Execution::Token::status "status" of the process token is updated using the values of the token causing the failure, all tokens within the scope of the process are withdrawn, and the @ref BPMNOS::Execution::Token::state "state" of the process token is updated to @ref BPMNOS::Execution::Token::State::FAILED "FAILED" after all relevant activities within the scope of the process have been compensated.
+@note When all tokens in the parent scope have reached @ref BPMNOS::Execution::Token::State::DONE "DONE" state, the state of the parent token is changed to @ref BPMNOS::Execution::Token::State::COMPLETED "COMPLETED" state.

 ### FAILED

-Upon failure, the process token is disposed.
+Upon failure, the state of a token at an @ref BPMN::ErrorBoundaryEvent "error boundary event" is changed to @ref BPMNOS::Execution::Token::State::COMPLETED "COMPLETED".
+If no such @ref BPMN::ErrorBoundaryEvent "error boundary event" exists, the error is bubbled up to its parent scope.